 - Decreases anxiety, mild depression, and mood disorders

-This will help you get familiar with the movements and get proper correction whenever you make mistakes.
+This will help you get familiar with the movements and get proper corrections whenever you make mistakes.
 However, tai chi instructors do not need a license.
-As such, you’d want to ask an instructor’s training and experience to gauge their expertise.
-You’d also want to get feedback from their students to determine if they truly are an effective instructor.
+As such, you’d want to ask for an instructor’s training and experience to gauge their expertise.
+You’d also want to get feedback from their students to determine if they truly are effective instructors.

 Moreover, even if you received a high recommendation, it’s best if you attend the class yourself.
 This will give you a chance to see firsthand what the instructor is like, their teaching method, their preferred style, and the overall content.
 By doing this, you’ll be able to determine if they’re the perfect fit for your unique situation.

 As mentioned earlier, tai chi is beneficial for everyone.
 But it’s seniors and beginners that can truly take advantage of its fluid movements as it isn’t as demanding as other forms of physical activity.

 One of the best tai chi movements for both these groups is what’s called Energy to the Sky.
 It stretches and strengthens your back and abdominal region while also developing your core for stability.

 - First, place your feet at a hip distance with your hands resting at the side

 - Bring both hands up at chest level, then bend them towards each other with your fingers facing and your palms facing down

 - Control your breathing as you straighten both arms and bring them up over your head